 - developing and maintaining a relaxing bedtime routine, which may involve reading or having a hot bath

-- ensuring a relaxing sleep environment that is dark, quiet, and cool
+- ensuring a comfortable sleep environment that is dark, quiet, and cool

 - avoiding caffeine and other stimulants close to bedtime

 Dehydration can lead to decreased energy levels and feelings of fatigue.
-It is a good idea to take regular drinks of water throughout the day.
+Therefore, taking regular drinks of water throughout the day is a good idea.

-High sugar foods can cause spikes in blood glucose levels, which lead to reduced energy levels and tiredness.
-Opting for healthful, unprocessed foods that are free of added sugars can help keep energy levels constant.
+High sugar foods can cause spikes in blood glucose levels, leading to reduced energy and tiredness.
+Opting for healthy, unprocessed foods free from added sugars can help keep energy levels constant.

 Focus on stress management

 According to the American Psychological Association (APA), stress affects all systems in the body and can have severe effects if it becomes long-term or chronic.
 Not addressing stress can lead to chronic fatigue, depression, and immune disorders.

 The APA advises that the following strategies are beneficial for reducing stress:

 - maintaining a healthy social support network

 - getting an adequate amount of sleep each night

 People requiring additional support may wish to consult a licensed psychologist.
 The APA notes that these professionals can help people identify the challenges and stressors that affect their daily life and find ways to cope better.